uLauri/testRepo/README.md

 *use "user" and "password" through SwaggerUI login endpoint to retrieve a bearer token.

-*add received token before using the "calculate-fee" endpoint to authorize acces.
+*add received token before using the "calculate-fee" endpoint to authorize access.